A LEXICO-SEMATIC ANALYSIS OF OLU OBAFEMI’S NAIRA HAS NO GENDER

 ABSTRACT Effective language use is a basis for communication.
 Language is a system of symbols which includes words and words make up sentences that in turn form a discourse.
 Each word and sentence exhibit different form, nature, element and meaning.
 Thus, lexico – semantic level of language analysis deals with the study of word and meaning....
 Continue Reading

 ABSTRACT Facts have been established by researchers and they justify that the English used in Nigeria is a variation of the British English (BE) and not a deviation from the norms of BE.
 This is an attempt to investigate the extent to which Nigerian columnists use the lexico-semantic features of Nigerian English for their reportings.
-This work...
+This work has...
 Continue Reading

 Call Us